simonakom/pc-rent-platform/README.md

 ## Viewing the App
-Once the dependencies are installed, you can start the development server and run the app:  frontend - `npm run dev` backend `node index` or if installed `nodemon`.
+Once the dependencies are installed, you can start the development server and run the app:
+- frontend - `npm run dev`;
+- backend `node index` or if installed `nodemon`;

 ## Todo